Thayjes/Runaway_Car_Challenge/README.md

 2. From the center, every point on the circle is the same distance away (i.e the radius of the circle).
 Also the max velocity of the hunter car is the same as the target car.
 So we know how long (i.e the time) the hunter car will take to go to any point on the circle.

 3. Using this we can predict where the target car will be after this time and catch it.

-### Results

-1. [Standard noise settings in LASER and RADAR Measurements] (https://drive.google.com/open?id=1XMEe46nlFjkcFSGlKU2QuYIIRc1fsNME)

-2. [With added noise in LASER Measurements alone] (https://drive.google.com/open?id=1JpEEOr1fB1iPscHdKc9ESPeyfIvCkeHv)

-3. [Added noise in LASER and RADAR Measurements] (https://drive.google.com/open?id=1Az6JrFRb03D_4xBW9jTEiZqAEqoVELg1)

-We can see that it does very well with standard noise, and as the noise in the measurements increase there is increased difficulty in catching the target car but eventually it does.

 ### Running the Code